Frequently Asked Questions

 • Can I obtain judicial records in bulk?

-- Special judicial unit record that includes the records of three (3) special judicial units ((1) the State Board of Law Examiners, the Accommodations Review Committee, and the Character Committees; (2) the Attorney Grievance Commission and Bar Counsel; and (3) the Commission on Judicial Disabilities, the Judicial Inquiry Board, and Investigative Counsel; and (4) the Client Protection Fund) that are subject to special rules of confidentiality.
+- Special Judicial Unit Records - those maintained by four (4) special judicial units ((1) the State Board of Law Examiners, the Accommodations Review Committee, and the Character Committees; (2) the Attorney Grievance Commission and Bar Counsel; (3) the Commission on Judicial Disabilities, the Judicial Inquiry Board, and Investigative Counsel; and (4) the Client Protection Fund) that are subject to special rules of confidentiality.

 What judicial records can the public access?

 Judicial records are presumed to be open to the public for inspection except as restricted by the Constitution of the United States, the Maryland Constitution, the Maryland Rules of Procedure, federal law, applicable state law, court order, or case law.
 Except as otherwise provided, the custodian of a judicial record shall permit an individual appearing in person in the office of the custodian during normal business hours, to inspect the record in accordance with Rules 16-922 and 16-924.
 Inspection of case records through the MDEC program is governed by Title 20 of the Maryland Rules.

 - All case records filed in the following actions involving children:

-- Adoption/Guardianship records filed under Title 9, Chapter 100 of the Maryland Rules (Adoption; Guardianship Terminating Parental Rights)
+- Actions filed under Title 9, Chapter 100 of the Maryland Rules for:

 - Delinquency, child in need of assistance, child in need of supervision, and truancy actions in Juvenile Court, except if a hearing is open to the public.

 - Any document not yet docketed or recorded and indexed